FRC7540/ansible-collection-frc/roles/wpilib/README.md

 ## Known Issues

 - user install includes more directories than is strictly necessary
-- user install task is slow when running playbooks a second time
 - included gradle is not installed into cache location